By Clarence Mulcahy

 Many newly engaged couples look forward not only to the glamour and romance of their impending Big Day, but also to starting a family in the near future.
 And for those who do plan to have children, there is often a concern about what state the planet will be in when those kids are grown–so there is no better time for couples to start ensuring they safeguard their children’s future as much as possible by consuming less, and consuming greener.

 Fortunately for those in the market for wedding and engagement rings, there are more and more jewellers who incorporate eco-friendliness into their business to ensure they are not contributing to unethical and polluting practices in the mining of their stones, gems, and other precious materials, mainly by upcycling existing ones.
-The best part is, you won’t have to hit the Mega Millions jackpot in order to afford one of these eco friendly engagement rings: although they’re greener, they’re often not as expensive as most mainstream ‘dirty’ jewellery, so you can save money whilst saving the planet.
+The best part is, you won’t have to win the lottery in order to afford one of these eco friendly engagement rings: although they’re greener, they’re often not as expensive as most mainstream ‘dirty’ jewellery, so you can save money whilst saving the planet.